History of miscegenation: Mexico

 In Mexico, the concept of mestizaje (or the cultural and racial amalgamation) is an integral part of the country's identity.
 While frequently seen as a mixture of the indigenous and Spanish, Mexico has had a notable admixture of indigenous and black Africans since the Colonial era.
 The Catholic Church never opposed interracial marriages, although individuals had to declare their racial classification in the parish marital register.

+The Chinese who migrated to Mexico in the 19th to 20th centuries were almost entirely Chinese men.
+Males made up the majority of the original Chinese community in Mexico and they married Mexican women.
+They married Mexican women, which led to anti-Chinese prejudice; many were expelled, while those who were allowed to stay intermarried with the Mexican population.
+The Mexicali officials estimate was that slightly more than 2,000 are full-blooded Chinese and about 8,000 are mixed-blood Chinese-Mexicans.
+Other estimates claimed 50,000 residents more than thought who are of Chinese descent.
+10,000 full-blooded Chinese, down from 35,000 in the 1920s.
+Marriage of these people to full-blooded Mexicans is diluting the community further.
+Chinese Mexicans in Mexicali consider themselves equally "cachanilla", a term used for locals, as any other resident of the city, even if they speak Cantonese in addition to Spanish.
+The sentiment against Chinese men was due to (and almost all Chinese immigrants in Mexico were men) stealing employment and Mexican women from Mexican men who had gone off to fight in the Revolution or in World War I.

 Cuba

 120,000 Cantonese coolies (all males) entered Cuba under contract for 80 years.
 Most did not marry, but Hung Hui (1975:80) states there was a frequency of sexual activity between black women and Cantonese coolies.
 According to Osberg, (1965:69) the Chinese often bought slave women and freed them, expressly for marriage.
 In the 19th and 20th centuries, Chinese men (Cantonese) engaged in sexual activity with white and black Cuban women, resulting in many children.
 (For a British Caribbean model of Chinese cultural retention through procreation with black women, see Patterson, 322–31).
 In the 1920s an additional 30000 Cantonese and small groups of Japanese arrived.
 Both immigrations were exclusively male, and there was rapid mingling with white, black, and mulato populations.
 In the CIA World Factbook: Cuba (15 May 2008) the authors estimated 114,240 people with Chinese-Cuban ancestry and only 300 pure Chinese.
 In the study of genetic origin, admixture, and asymmetry in maternal and paternal human lineages in Cuba, 35 Y-chromosome SNPs were typed in the 132 male individuals of the Cuban sample.
 The study did not include any people with some Chinese ancestry.
 All the samples were white and black Cubans.
-2 out of 132 male samples belong to East Asian Haplogroup O2 which is found in significant frequencies among Cantonese people.
+2 out of 132 male samples belong to East Asian Haplogroup O2 which is found in significant frequencies among Cantonese people is found in 1.5% of Cuban population.